 While 2.5% p.a. looks reasonable when compared to the likes of fixed deposits, Singapore Savings Bonds and savings accounts, it might not cut it when it comes to truly growing our wealth.
 This is the main reason why savvy Singaporeans might choose to invest their CPF OA money.

-If you’re looking for higher returns, be it 5%, 10%, 15% or more, you’d look to invest these funds.
+Due to the higher returns, be it 5%, 10%, 15% or more, some may choose to invest these funds.
 This could be for the purpose of a comfortable retirement, or simply to make the most of your CPF OA savings.

 So, what can you invest in?